 - Taking legal action, when necessary

 Once a dog bite lawyer in Union County, OH builds a strong case to support recovering a payout for you, we are ready to take legal action.
-If we cannot reach an out-of-court settlement, we can file a personal injury lawsuit and take your case before a judge and jury.
-If we can win a verdict, you will receive an award that covers some or all of your accident-related damages.
+If they cannot reach an out-of-court settlement, your Union County dog bite lawyer can file a personal injury lawsuit and take your case before a judge and jury.
+If you win the verdict, you will receive an award that covers some or all of your accident-related damages.

 The goal of filing a claim or taking legal action following a dog bite incident is to hold the dog’s owner liable.
 When the owner is liable for a dog bite, you can recover compensation to cover your expenses and losses stemming from the attack.
 While these damages can differ widely depending on the severity of your injuries and other factors, they may include: